-The Philadelphia Department of Public Health (PDPH), through its newly created Division of COVID-19 Containment, is responsible for monitoring COVID-19/SARS-CoV-2 exposure within Philadelphia and developing appropriate mitigation strategies.
-In order to do this, PDPH is expanding its surveillance and detection capabilities to ensure that cases of COVID-19 in Philadelphia residents are quickly identified and investigated.
-As the lead agency responding to this public health crisis in Philadelphia, this Division will also work to educate residents on COVID-19, develop policies to slow the spread of disease, manage isolation & quarantine sites, provide infection control guidance to healthcare institutions and work with partners to address other public health issues related to COVID-19 as they arise in the City of Philadelphia.
+The Philadelphia Department of Public Health (PDPH), through its newly-created Division of COVID-19 Containment, is responsible for monitoring COVID-19/SARS-CoV-2 exposure within Philadelphia and determining appropriate mitigation strategies.
+In order to do this, PDPH will be expanding the City’s surveillance and detection capabilities to ensure that cases of COVID-19 in Philadelphia residents are quickly identified and investigated.
+This involves working closely with laboratories and healthcare institutions to increase access to rapid testing and building systems that enable consistent data sharing among relevant partners.

 This position is full-time, Monday through Friday, with occasional work after hours and on weekends to support Program activities.
 The position is grant funded for a minimum of one year.
 Continuation of the position is dependent on sustained grant funding.

-• Two years of work experience in a professional setting preferred
+• Two to three years of experience in healthcare or public health-related field

-• Attention to detail, excellent communication and organizational skills, and the ability to organize and present information effectively
+• Excellent communication and organizational skills, and attention to detail

 • Ability to interact appropriately and effectively with a wide range of persons